Shipwreck US gold

 Last update: October 24, 2014 en Espanol

 Welcome to Goldcobs.com.
-A complete listing of our current inventory is HERE.
+A listing of most of our current inventory is HERE.
 For those of you who may be interested, a dozen or so new research papers on the Mexican and Lima gold cob coinage are HERE.
 These are draft chapters from our forthcoming (now serialized) THE GOLD COBS OF MEXICO (1679-1732) and its companion study GOLD COBS OF EL PERU (1696-1751).

 We at Gold Cobs want to educate you about the coins that you are interested it.
 We will show you the best photos our modest photographic skills permit and give you in-depth, comprehensive descriptions of the coins and their history.
 Take your time and feel free to ask questions.
 Explore our site.
 Whether you are an advanced collector hunting rarities, or someone just beginning to plan his collection, there are some things here that we hope will interest you.